vectordotdev/vector/website/docs/reference/transforms/lua.md

 #### init

-A function which is called when the trasnform is initialized.
+A function which is called when the first event comes, before calling `hooks.process`